JanmanX/HID-Apple/README.md

 HID-Apple
 =========

-A modified kernel module for Apple Wireless Keyboards to swap the fn and left ctrl.
+A modified kernel module for Apple Wireless Keyboards to swap the fn and left ctrl and change to eject-cd key to delete.